axsaucedo/scalable-data-science/contents.md

 where physical resources have to be abstracted

-and the "software" can (one or many) of:
+and the "software" can be:
 * An ETL framework
 * A HDFS-based service
 * A Kubernetes cluster